christnalee/Data-Lineage-Agent/README.md

 ### The Challenge: Lack of Visibility

-The data ecosystem generates a vast amount of data through complex processing steps.
+Data ecosystem generates a vast amount of data through complex processing steps.
 This abundance of information previously led to significant challenges:

 - Limited Insight: Quickly understanding critical aspects like data lineage (where data originates), data transformations (how it's processed), and component dependencies was a painstaking process.
 - Debugging Difficulties: The lack of clear visibility made troubleshooting issues time-consuming and frustrating.